data-apis/dataframe-api-compat/docs/index.md

-# Dataframe-API-compat
+# Dataframe API Compat

 Extremely lightweight compatibility layer between pandas and Polars:

 - ✅ No dependencies.
 - ✅ Lightweight: wheel is smaller than 30 kB.
-- ✅ Simple, minimal, perfectly backwards-compatible* API.
+- ✅ Simple, minimal, perfectly backwards-compatible (after February 2024) API.

-Aiming to transform the data science landscape by allowing tools to natively support any major dataframe library.

-*after the first non-beta release, scheduled for February 2024.
+No need to choose - support both with ease!

 ## Who's this for?